-I, Donald Morris , swear (or affirm) that, to the best o my knowledge and belief the accompanying fin SunTrust Robinson Humphrey, Inc. ancial statement and supporting schedules pertaining to the firm of of December 31 , as , 20 16 , are true and correct.
-I further swear (or affirm) that r, principal officer or director has any proprietary interest in any account CAROL H SPATES Notary Public, Georgia Clayton County My Commission Expires August 13, 2018 Signature Chief Financial Officer Carol D. Spates Notary Public Title (f) Statement of Changes in Liabilities Su (g) Computation of Net Capital. (h) Computation for Determination of Res (i) Information Relating to the Possession ndition.
-Equity or Partners' or Sole Proprietors' Capital.
-Computation for Determination of the (k) A Reconciliation between the audited a consolidation. (l) An Oath or Affirmation. (m) A copy of the SIPC Supplemental Rep Reserve Requirements Under Exhibit A of Rule 15c3-3. and unaudited Statements of Financial Condition with respect to methods of
+I, Donald Morris, swear (or affirm) that, to the my knowledge and belief the accompanying financ SunTrust Robinson Humphrey, Inc ial statement and supporting schedules pertaining to the firm of , as of December 31 20_17 , are true and correct.
+I further swear (or affirm) that rincipal officer or director has any proprietary interest in any account CAROL H SPATES Notary Public, Georgia Deal Splanis Sai workers Clayton County Signature My Commission Expires August 13, 2018 Chief Financial Officer Title Carl N. Spates Notary Public This report contains (check all applicable boxes): (a) Facing Page. (b) Statement of Financial Condition. (c) Statement of Income (Loss). (d) Statement of Changes in Financial Condition on (e) Statement of Changes in Stockholders' Equ (f) Statement of Changes in Liabilities Subord (g) Computation of Net Capital. (h) Computation for Determination of Reserve (i) Information Relating to the Possession or (control Requirements Under Rule 15c3-3.
+Solanation of the Computation of Net Capital Under Rule 15c3-1 and the erve Requirements Under Exhibit A of Rule 15c3-3. unaudited Statements of Financial Condition with respect to methods of consolidation. · (1) An Oath or Affirmation. (m) A copy of the SIPC Supplemental Report. (n) A report describing any material inadequaci es found to exist or found to have existed since the date of the previous audit

-\\For conditions of confidential treatment of certain portions of this filing, see section 240.17a-5(e)(3).
+^{}For conditions of confidential treatment of certain portions of this filing, see section 240.17a-5(e)(3).